 A 0.43% sales tax was approved by voters in 1995.
 Of this amount, 0.23% was due to sunset as of December 31, 2010.
 In November of 2007, Douglas County voters approved the extension of this portion of the sales tax.
 Of the .23% extended, .13% will provide continued funding for capital needs associated with the Justice Center through 2020.
 The remaining portion, .10%, will assist in funding the costs associated with operating the Justice Center including the jail, courtroom security, Community Justice Services, dispatching, and technological services.

-The ongoing portion of the sales tax collected is transferred to the County’s General Fund where the operating costs for functions defined in the original ballot language are housed.
-The 2013 transfer amount allocated to the Sheriff’s Office is expected to be $8.1 million.
+The ongoing portion pertaining to the original 0.20% of the sales tax collected is transferred to the County’s General Fund where the operating costs for functions defined in the original ballot language are housed.
+In addition, a portion of the additional 0.10% of the sales tax collected based upon the extension is also transferred to the County’s General Fund based upon specific operating budget costs approved.
+The total 2015 transfer amount allocated to the Sheriff’s Office is expected to be $10.6 million.

 Divisional Revenue Generated

-The Sheriff’s Office expects to generate a total of $4.3 million in revenue from charges for services, licenses and permits, and other revenue.
+The Sheriff’s Office expects to generate a total of $5.1 million in revenue from charges for services, prisoner boarding, licenses and permits, and other revenue.

 Uses of Funds

-As mentioned above, over 83.8% of the Sheriff’s Office overall budget relates to personnel costs for the 451.75 staff positions currently authorized as shown in the graph below.
+As mentioned above, over 84.1% of the Sheriff’s Office overall budget relates to personnel costs.
+The following charts illustrate the Sheriff’s overall budget by type of expenditure as well as the expenditures by division.

-Of the 451.75 full-time equivalent (FTE) positions reflected in the chart by function that follows, 291.5 are commissioned officer positions and 160.25 are civilian positions.
+Of the 464 FTEs currently authorized and reflected in the chart that follows, 294.75 are commissioned officer positions and 169.25 are civilian positions (excluding HIDTA*).

 The Sheriff’s Office is very fortunate to have such a variety of funding sources, and the Sheriff’s Office management staff will continue to pursue new funding opportunities whenever possible.
 Our commitment to sound fiscal management is vital as we continue to meet the public safety needs of Douglas County citizens in the most cost-effective and efficient way possible.